velezam/freeCodeCamp/Scientific-Python/README.md

-# All projects which are required for the freeCodeCamp certification in Scientific Computing with Python
+# Amadeo Velez's solutions for the freeCodeCamp Scientific Computing with Python Certification